-Indoor Target Competition January 21, 2024
+Indoor Target Competition January 19, 2025

-Co-Superintendents: Tanya McKay and Taylor Comer
+Superintendent: Tanya McKay - Co-Superintendent: Taylor Comer

 The competition will consist of 30 arrows shot in 6 ends of 5 arrows each.
 Only arrows with a field point (no broadheads).
 Archers have 4 minutes to shoot their 5 arrows.
-An NFAA single 40cm target with the following distances: Junior 10 yards and Intermediate/Seniors 20 yards.
-Ages are as of December 31, 2023.
+An NFAA single 40cm target with the following distances: Junior 10 yards and Intermediate/Seniors 20 yards with the exception of Intermediate Basic Bow that will shoot at 10 yards.
+Ages are as of December 31, 2024.
 Scoring X, 5, 4, 3, 2, 1 from the center out.
 Lines must be touching to count the next higher score.

-Junior, age 8-11 years
+Junior (Cub), age 8-11 years

 D500-901-1 Freestyle Limited Recurve (FSLR) - Longbow or recurve that MUST BE SHOT WITH FINGERS.
-Sights without magnification and stabilizers are allowed.
+Sights without magnification are allowed.